Research Fellow in Natural Language Processing

 To be successful you will have a PhD* in NLP, deep learning or a closely related subject.
 In addition to NLP research, an important part of the role is to interact with project partners in the UK and Italy, including research visits, and to become familiar with the sharenting problem domain.

 The department of Electronics and Computer Science is the leading university department of its kind in the UK, with an international reputation for world-leading research across computer science, electronics, and electrical engineering.
 Research takes place in a multidisciplinary, collaborative environment and draws on our outstanding facilities.
 With over 550 researchers from many different subject backgrounds, the research culture in ECS is fast-changing and dynamic.
 Our internationally renowned teaching and research have been ranked among the highest in the UK.

 For informal enquiries before submitting your application, contact Dr Stuart E. Middleton (firstname.lastname@example.org).

 At the University of Southampton, we value diversity and equality.

 *Applications for Research Fellow positions will be considered from candidates who are working towards or nearing completion of a relevant PhD qualification.
 The title of Research Fellow will be applied upon successful completion of the PhD.
 Prior to the qualification being awarded the title of Senior Research Assistant will be given.

 You should submit your completed online application form at https://jobs.soton.ac.uk.
 The application deadline will be midnight on the closing date stated above.
+Please include a covering letter and full CV in your application.
+You will also need to specify at least two references on the application form.
 If you need any assistance, please call Hannah Farrance (Recruitment Team) on +44 (0) 23 8059 2507.
-Please quote reference 1562021FP on all correspondence.
+Please quote reference 1562021FP2R on all correspondence.